kevinpurdy/kevinpurdy.github.io/_posts/2018-08-25-currently-digging-vol-3.markdown

 But now Linux apps, especially little terminal tools, [can be installed in a Regular Non-Beeping Chromebook](https://www.theverge.com/circuitbreaker/2018/6/28/17514390/chromebooks-intel-apollo-lake-linux-support).
 No "developer mode" unlocking, no finger-twisting keyboard shortcuts to switch between sessions, just a little toggle in the settings.
 It may not seem like a huge difference, but three things make this oh so wonderful:

 + The rest of your system still works like a Chromebook, in a non-precarious state.
-You will still be able to take a video call, or answer an email, even if you have deeply, tragically bollocksed your nerdy Linux setup (which you can undo by simply toggling a setting off and then on again).
+You will still be able to take a video call, or answer an email, even if you have deeply bollixed your nerdy Linux setup (which you can undo by simply toggling a setting off and then on again).
 + The apps you install show up as app icons in your Chromebook launcher, so you can launch them even if you can't remember their command-line name (this happens more than it should).
 + You can get at your Linux-land files from the Chrome file explorer.
 There's even a little penguin icon to mark their location in the sidebar.
 No more having to `mv draft_of_this_post.markdown` to a location I can't remember in `/home`.